aws/aws-sdk-js-v3/clients/client-nimble/README.md

 AWS SDK for JavaScript Nimble Client for Node.js, Browser and React Native.

+<p>Welcome to the Amazon Nimble Studio API reference.
+This API reference provides
+methods, schema, resources, parameters, and more to help you get the most out of Nimble Studio.</p>
+<p>Nimble Studio is a virtual studio that empowers visual effects, animation, and
+interactive content teams to create content securely within a scalable, private cloud service.</p>

 ## Installing

 To install the this package, simply type add or install @aws-sdk/client-nimble